bradencwatkins/startup/README.md

 **Links** - Each page has links to each other page, and there is a link to this repository page
 **Text** - There is text showing all information you need, like account, different mathches, prophetic advise, etc...
 **Images** - There are a few placeholder/index page pictures to make stuff look nice
-**Login** - There are input text and boxes for login, as well as a dedicated page
+**Login** - There are input text and boxes for login, as well as a dedicated page with name display **Websocket** - The message page represents real time messaging
-**Websocket** - The message page represents real time messaging
+**Database** - Messages and matches show a database storage

 ## CSS deliverable
 **Design** - There is a consistent header, footer, and main body for each page